 There is no one-size-fits-all answer to these two issues.
 It varies based on industry, your experience, your business model and other factors.
 Start by looking at other startups in your sector.
 Determine how long it took them to garner capital and apply that rough standard to your timeline.
 If you already have startup investors, identify how long it took you to convince them to invest and use that timing as a benchmark for future investment.

-Be Flexible.
 As the owner of a startup, you never know what the future holds for your business from one day to the next.
 Things may not always go as planned, or you may find a market that better suits your product or service.
 You should expect changes like these.
-Be ready to adjust your strategy, alter your goals, and continue to move forward.
+Be ready to adjust your strategy, alter your goals, and continue moving forward to avoid common startup mistakes.
 Be prepared to pivot.
 You are going to get a lot of feedback once you launch, so your product and company’s ability to pivot based on this feedback could be the difference between success and failure.

 Want to learn more about developing the right financial plan to help your startup grow?
 Schedule your free consultation now.